 Heroes don't always get gratitude, recognition, or even a basic "thank you" for their efforts, and sometimes, any thanks are patently insincere.
 Rivals and enemies in particular tend to treat these saves with the same gratitude for the air they breathe (read, none).
 And that's if they aren't actively angry at being put through the ignominy of being saved by those filthy freaks, they'll usually betray such mercy at the first opportunity.
-Ungrateful Bastards.
+Ungrateful Bastards or Bitches.
 Nothing says better that someone is an irredeemable, honourless scumbag more than treating the (often unwarranted) mercy and kindness as nothing or even worse as a weakness to be exploited.

-This is true even if it's a forced Enemy Mine situation, and he never even acknowledges the service rendered or is grateful, much less gets Character Development or a change in their relationship to reset.
+This is true even if it's a forced Enemy Mine situation, and they never even acknowledges the service rendered or is grateful, much less gets Character Development or a change in their relationship to reset.
 This might be done either to show how utterly evil (or at least callous) the enemy is, and avoid having the show's formula change with the Big Bad growing unable to kill or hate someone who has saved them so often.